+EAR-ROUND

+SUMMER

+American Coot

-American Coot Fulica americana
+Fulica americana

-Size: 13-16" (33-40 cm) Male: Gray-to-black waterbird.
+Size: 13-16" (33-41 cm)

+Male: Gray-to-black waterbird.
 Duck-like white bill with a dark band near the tip and a small red patch near the eyes.
 Small white patch near base of tail.
 Green legs and feet.
 Red eyes.

-Female: same as male Juvenile: much paler than adults, with a gray bill Nest: floating platform; female and male construct; 1 brood per year Eggs: 9-12; pinkish buff with brown markings Incubation: 21-25 days; female and male incubate Fledging: 49-52 days; female and male feed young Migration: complete, to southern states, Mexico, Central America; winters in southern Missouri Food: insects, aquatic plants Compare: Smaller than most waterfowl, it is the only black, duck-like bird with a white bill.
+Female: same as male

+Juvenile: much paler than adults, with a gray bill

+Nest: floating platform; female and male construct;

+1 brood per year

+Eggs: 9-12; pinkish buff with brown markings

+Incubation: 21-25 days; female and male incubate

+Fledging: 49-52 days; female and male feed the young

+Migration: complete, to southern states, Mexico and Central America: some winter in New York

+Food: insects, aquatic plants

+Compare: Smaller than most waterfowl.
+This is the only

+black duck-like bird with a white bill.

 Stan's Notes: Usually seen in large flocks on open water.
 Not a duck, as it has large lobed toes instead of webbed feet.
 An excellent diver and swimmer, bobbing its head as it swims.
 A favorite food of Bald Eagles.
 It is not often seen in flight, unless it's trying to escape from an eagle.
 To take off, it scrambles across the surface of the water, flapping its wings.
 Gives a unique series of creaks, groans and clicks.
 Anchors its floating platform nest to vegetation.
 Huge flocks with as many as 1,000 birds gather for migration.
 Migrates at night.
 The common name "Coot" comes from the Middle English word coote, which was used to describe various waterfowl.
 Also called Mud Hen.